PeterYaoNYU/5G-E2E-Wireless-Notes-OAI/Exploring 5G Network Slicing.md

 ```

 >Question
 Repeat this for the second UE.
 Submit screenshots.
 Explain the difference in the throughput (Explain how the RAN Slicing impact the throughput).
+Because of the way we assign NVS weight, the other slice's throughput should be roughly a half of the throughput you obtained from the procedure above.
+Because of the NVS , the second UE get roughly half the PRBs of the first slice above.

 ### Core Slicing Verification